nthugon/kneadAndProof/README.md

 ## kneadAndProof
-HTML and CSS code for kneadandproof.com
+HTML, CSS, and JS code for kneadandproof.com